apmattil/apmattil.github.io/index.md

 So I needed to learn golang..
 I tought I'll share my experiences.

 Of course I made some assosations in my mind with C/C++/python.
-I know golang tutorials let you know that you should not make such assumptions.. but you will anyway.
+I know golang tutorials let you know that you should not make such assumptions.. but I could not help my self but to make them anyway.

 So here is what I learned this far :